Updated as of July 20, 2021

 Additionally, if you are an EEA resident we note that we are processing your information in order to fulfill contracts we might have with you (for example if you make an request through the Site), or otherwise to pursue our legitimate business interests listed above.
 Additionally, please note that your information will be transferred outside of Europe, including to Canada and the United States.

-How can you exercise your rights under the GDPR:
+How you can exercise your rights under the GDPR:

 Access: If you wish to exercise your right to access a free copy of your data, you can contact us at the contact details provided below.